Wisemen

-"Wisemen" is a song written by British singer James Blunt, Jimmy Hogarth and Sacha Skarbek for Blunt's 2004 debut album Back to Bedlam.
+"Wisemen" is a song written by British singer James Blunt, Jimmy Hogarth and Sacha Skarbek for Blunt's debut album, Back to Bedlam.
 The song was produced by Tom Rothrock and Jimmy Hogarth.
-The song was released as the second single in the first quarter of 2005 and reached the top 50 in the United Kingdom, peaking at number 44.
-Following the success of "You're Beautiful" and "Goodbye My Lover", "Wisemen" was re-released in the spring of 2006, number 21 in New Zealand, and at number 23 in the UK.
+The song was released as the third single in March 2005 and reached the top 50 in the United Kingdom, peaking at number 44.
+Following the success of "You're Beautiful" and "Goodbye My Lover", "Wisemen" was re-released in March 2006, reaching number 21 in New Zealand and number 23 in the UK.
 The song was met with positive reviews.